safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

   scope_account_ids = [data.newrelic_account.acc.account_id]
 }
 ```
+This will provision New Relic Work Load with the
+- `name` of "Production-WorkLoad"
+- `account_id` on the defined account
+- and `entity_search_query` would be based on environment tags we defined in the implementation of our resources.

 You may also want to consider automating this process in your CI/CD pipeline.
 Use Terraform's [recommended practices guide](https://www.terraform.io/docs/cloud/guides/recommended-practices/index.html) to learn more about their recommended workflow and how to evolve your provisioning practices.